pbrod/nvector/README.rst

 * Find the cross track distance between a path and a position.

+Using n-vector, the calculations become simple and non-singular.
+Full accuracy is achieved for any global position (and for any distance).

 Description
 ===========
 In this library, we represent position with an "n-vector",  which is the normal vector to the Earth model (the same reference ellipsoid that is used for latitude and longitude).
 When using n-vector, all Earth-positions are